How To Make A Plate Wreath Damage Free!

 - Use jute to connect the flowerpots to the wreath.
 Push the jute through the hole on the bottom of each pot using a long tweezer or a similar tool.

-- Pull the jute through the wreath frame and tie a knot to secure the flowerpots in place.
+- Pull the jute through the wreath frame and tie a double knot to secure the flowerpots in place.

-Tip: Don’t want to use clay pots.
-Peat pots are a great option and since they are light a piece of ribbon will work to hold them to the plate wreath.
+Tip: Don’t want to use clay pots. Â Peat pots are a great option and since they are light a piece of ribbon will hold them to the plate wreath.

-- If adding moss doesn’t work for you, add a mixture of greenery.
-Fill in spots with leaves from the craft store or extra pieces you may already own and have in your home.
+- If adding moss doesn’t work for you, add a mixture of greenery. Â Fill in spots with leaves from the craft store or extra pieces you may own and have in your home.

 - Finally, you can add blooming artichokes or any other decorative elements such as baby’s breath, or faux lavender to the wreath.
 Use hot glue to attach them securely.